orallony/AWS/Lab 01 - Launching Amazon EC2 instance.md

 9. Click **Decrypt Password**.
 Copy the resulting password — you will need it to log in.

-10. Copy the **Public IPv4 address** shown on the screen — this is the address you will connect to.

-11. Open the Remote Desktop Connection program on your computer:
-    - On **Windows**: open the Start Menu, search for `Remote Desktop Connection`, and open it.
-    - On **Mac**: open the Microsoft Remote Desktop app (download it from the App Store if you don’t have it).

-12. Paste the **Public IPv4 address** in the Computer field and click **Connect**.
+10. Click **Download remote desktop file** and than choose **Connect**.

-13. When prompted, enter:
+14. When prompted, enter:
     - **Username**: `Administrator`
     - **Password**: (paste the one you decrypted)
-14. Accept the certificate warning and continue.
+15. Accept the certificate warning and continue.

 ## Task 3: Configure Security Group Rules